j4y/developerportal/pages/platforms/ios.md

 * 	<b>Framework_Simulator/Affdex.framework</b>, the Affdex SDK framework for i386 and x86_64 simulator targets.
 You can link against this framework if you only intend to use the simulator.
 * 	<b>Framework_Universal/Affdex.framework</b>, the Affdex SDK framework for both device and simulator targets.
 You can link against this framework if you want to test your app on both the simulator and on a device.

 We've made sample source available to show you how to use the SDK.
-You can find these source examples on our GitHub site: https://github.com/Affectiva/ios-sdk-samples
+You can find these source examples on our <a href=https://github.com/Affectiva/ios-sdk-samples target=_blank>GitHub site</a>.

 ## Requirements & Dependencies